MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 ## 5. Build and run your app

 You've set up a URL to host your bot and configured it to handle messages.
-It's time to get your bot up and running.
+It's time to get your app up and running.

 1. In a terminal, go to the root directory of your app project and run `npm install`.
 1. Run `npm start`.